 If you are one of those adrenaline junkies that simply can’t get enough excitement, we might just have the right sport for you – wingsuit flying.
-Resembling something between a flying squirrel and Batman, the wingsuit allows skydivers to soar through the air as if they are flying.
+Resembling something between a flying squirrel and Batman, the wingsuit allows trading platforms in south africa skydivers to soar through the air as if they are flying.

 Wingsuits add surface area to the human body, which enables a significant increase in lift.
 The surface is usually created by adding fabric between the legs and under the arms.
 A wingsuit flight starts either from a plane or as a B.A.S.E. jump (from a fixed object on the ground such as a very high rock).
 Hopefully the flight ends with the opening of a parachute and a safe landing but there have been numerous accidents due to the dangerous nature of the sport.